TUITION PAYMENT PROCEDURES, PLANS AND SCHEDULES

 - An Employer Reimbursement Plan is available for students eligible for tuition reimbursement from their employer.
 A 25% payment is due by Monday the week before classes begin along with proof of your employer’s commitment.
 We’ll convert your plan automatically for you.
 Your final payment is due 21 days after the last day of academic instruction

-For more information about tuition, fee schedules, refunds, payment plan, due dates and forms, click here.
+The Office of Treasury Services webpage offers more information about tuition, fee schedules, refunds, payment plan, due dates and forms, should you still have questions.

 The University’s official refund schedule provides support and consistency to the University’s academic add/drop policy.
 A 100% refund will be granted ONLY through the first week of class for traditional fall and spring semesters courses.